kanisk29/kanisk29/README.md

 ---

 ### What I'm up to
-- 🔭 Latest Finished Project -> <a href="https://toxicity-detector-by-kanisk.netlify.app">Toxicity Detection System</a>
+- 🔭 Latest Finished Project -> <a href="https://toxicity-detector-by-kanisk.netlify.app" target = "_blank">Toxicity Detection System</a>
 - 🌱 Learning Agentic AI
 - 💬 Ask me about AI and Machine Learning